AgnumCode/AgnumReact/README.md

 # Project goal (current)
-Emulate a Kanban style application
+Emulate a Kanban style application (e.g Trello)

 # AgnumReact
 React application that will use API data to populate user-facing UI.